Gil Simpson: Career

 In 1969 he wrote the initial direct debit and direct credit applications which are in common use throughout the New Zealand banking industry today.
 By age 22 he was Head of Computer Programming at the Comalco aluminium smelter in Bluff, which at that time was the largest industrial project ever undertaken in New Zealand.

 He returned to Christchurch around 1972, making it his home permanently.
 He lived in Jeddah, Saudi Arabia, working as a programmer for Caterpillar Inc. between 1976 and 1978, after which he returned to New Zealand to develop a new concept in computer programming through his creation of the fourth generation language LINC, New Zealand's most successful software export to date.
 He has resided in Christchurch ever since, where there is now a street named after him Sir Gil Simpson Drive.

 Simpson is the founder of the Aoraki Corporation (later known as Jade Software Corporation), developers of the LINC 4GL and Jade programming language, who are also well known for their past sponsorship of Christchurch's Jade Stadium.
 More recently he founded Jolly Good Software Pty Ltd in 2006.

 Simpson is recognised around the world as an advisor and speaker on Information Technology, particularly in the area of e-commerce.

+In the 1989 local elections, Simpson stood in the Papanui ward of Christchurch City Council as part of the Christchurch Action ticket formed by Margaret Murray.
+He came fourth of six candidates in the ward that returned two councillors.